 Professor of Immunology and Wellcome Trust Senior Research Fellow in Basic Biomedical Science, Institute of Molecular Medicine and Nuffield Department of Clinical Medicine, University of Oxford.
 1999

-Professor of Experimental Medicine, Faculty of Medicine, University of Southampton.
+Professor of Experimental Oncology, Faculty of Medicine, University of Southampton.
 2000 to present

 Cytotoxic T cells (CTL) are an important arm of our immune defence against intracellular pathogens such as viruses, bacteria and parasites and can provide protection against the development of tumours.
 The picture to the right shows a swarm of CTL (coloured in white) attacking a tumour cell (coloured in orange).
 The outcome of this attack will be the destruction of the tumour cell.
 CTL recognise fragments of protein antigens (epitopes), derived from pathogens or tumours, bound to polymorphic receptor molecules encoded by the Major Histocompatibility Complex (class I) on the surface of infected cells.